MelonKony/millmint/content/intro/faq.md

 #### Is your alt-history thought out?

 Vekllei’s history is whatever I need it to be.
 I’m always trying to be realistic, but it’s all worked backwards from the setting.
-I’m not really “worldbuilding” in a typical sense.
+I’m not really “world-building” in the way some might understand it.
 Very little of it is published, most of it is retrieved on request.
 Just ask if you have questions.

 #### Why does Vekllei call itself “petticoat socialist”?